leigh-johnson/leigh-johnson.github.io/_posts/2015-4-23-how-to-setup-OSX-multiboot.md

 First, you should figure out which versions of OS X you're going to support.

-This tutorial assumes you already have an Apple computer and a valid install of OS X. Screenshots in this guide were taken on 10.10.3.
+This tutorial assumes you already have an Apple computer and a valid install of OS X. These instructions were written using 10.10.3 for reference.

 ### Download all OS X installer packages